mourisl/Rascaf/README.md

 So far, we do not provide source code.
 You can directly use the pre-compiled binary files on Linux machine.

 ### Usage
-Rascaf is comprised of two executable files, "rascaf" and "rascaf_join". "rascaf" identifies the connections from a single RNA-seq data set. "rascaf_join" uses the connections found by "rascaf" to build the scaffolds and, if applicable, to combine different data sets.
+Rascaf is comprised of two executable files, "rascaf" and "rascaf-join". "rascaf" identifies the connections from a single RNA-seq data set. "rascaf-join" uses the connections found by "rascaf" to build the scaffolds and, if applicable, to combine different data sets.

 For "rascaf":